Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tnumber_13_pr.md

 </div>
 <div class='question question'>

-Write + or - in each space to make the calculation correct
+Write + or - in each space to make the calculation correct.

 $123 \,\,  45 \,\,  67 \,\,  89 = 100$

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Write + or - in each space to make the calculation correct
+<pre class='language-latex'><code class='language-latex'>Write + or - in each space to make the calculation correct.
 <emptyline>
 $123 \,\,  45 \,\,  67 \,\,  89 = 100$
 </code></pre>